cleavr/cleaverdocs/content/documentation/nodejs-deployments.md

 - Database connection not established
 - Entry point and artifact paths not correctly defined
 - Not using correct version of NodeJS
-- Environment variables missing info or has wrong info (be sure to triple check because it can be easy to miss)
+- Environment variables missing values or using incorrect values (be sure to triple check because it can be easy to miss)

 <base-point>
 Check the <a href="/guides">guides</a> section to see if the app you are deploying has an associated guide.
 The guides will help you correctly delpoy your apps.
 </base-point>

+## Check the logs
+#### Symptom(s): Site cannot be reached  | 502 | Various issues

+One of the first steps in troubleshooting is to look at the logs.
+If the site shows a 502 error, one of the best logs to look at is the PM2 log.

+Here are the applicable logs to look at in Cleavr:
+- **Logs Report** in the web app section display web app specific logs
+- **PM2 Logs** is typically the most helpful for 502 errors and can be found in:
+    - In the deployment details page, click **View PM2 Logs**
+    - In the server > logs > select PM2 Logs
+    - in the server > services > select **Check Heartbeat** for the version of NodeJS that's installed
+- **NGINX Logs** show errors at the web server level and can be found in:
+    - In the server > logs > NGINX errors
+    - In the server > services > NGINX heartbeat

 ## Site and app setup

-#### Did you set up your port address?
+### Did you set up your port address?
-##### 502 Bad Gateway
+#### Symptom(s): 502 Bad Gateway

 Cleavr automatically assigns a port number when you create a new site.
 You can see the assigned port number by clicking site the info box.
+You may also desiginate a custom port for the app to run on when creating a new NodeJS app.

 For many NodeJS frameworks, including NuxtJS, Cleavr is able to automatically assign the port to the app and successfully activate it.

-Many frameworks "Quick Start" applications will hard code the Port Number; often set to 3000.
+Many framework's "Quick Start" applications will hard code the Port Number; often set to 3000.
 Typically, the port number is set in the index.js/ts, server.js/ts, or main.js/ts files.
 Check where the port number is identified and update the code to look first to `process.env.PORT`.

 For example, in a Nest JS app, you'd update the `main.ts` file as follows: